 You can, of course, pick any period (such as a year) to prepare your report, and then within the published report drill through to smaller time intervals, down to the individual data snapshot.
-Snapshots are recorded weekly by default.
+Snapshots are recorded weekly.

-This dimension has no equivalent in the management views within FlexNet Manager Suite, and does not reflect data stored in the compliance database.
+This dimension has no equivalent in the management views within IT Asset Management, and does not reflect data stored in the compliance database.

-Table 18: Attributes for the Point in time dimension
+Table 17: Attributes for the Point in time dimension

-Attributes Notes Year The year in which a snapshot was captured. ${\it Data\ warehouse\ reference:}\ {\tt SnapshotData\ table, in\ the\ SnapshotYear\ column.}$ Month The month in which a snapshot was captured.
-Data warehouse reference: SnapshotData table, in the SnapshotMonth column.
+Attributes Notes Year The year in which a snapshot was captured.
+Month The month in which a snapshot was captured.
 Month-year A convenience caption for reporting that combines the numeric month and year values.
 For example, August 2016 is represented as 8 - 2016.
-Data warehouse reference: SnapshotData table, combining the SnapshotMonth and SnapshotYear columns.
 Day The day (number within the month) on which the snapshot was captured.
-Data warehouse reference: SnapshotData table, in the SnapshotDay column.
 Date The full date/time value when the snapshot was stored (for example, 2016-09-03 14:40:00.000).
 The date is represented in the extended format defined in ISO 8601:2004 (that is, YYY-MM-DD) and the time is in 24-hour format listing hours, minutes, seconds, and milliseconds.
 The time zone is not included, but all timestamps are recorded using the time setting on your central application server.
-Data warehouse reference: SnapshotData table, in the SnapshotDate column.